 From a team’s point of view, it's the available time to initiate, process, and deliver the requested work.

-Unlike in the factories of Toyota, where the metric of lead time originated, it's not as easy for marketing departments to define the exact moment the clock on lead time starts ticking and when it stops.
+Unlike in the factories of Toyota, where the metric of lead time in Agile originated, it's not as easy for marketing departments to define the exact moment the clock on lead time starts ticking and when it stops.
 Our tasks are not necessarily triggered by a customer’s distinct order for the supply chain to start churning.

 Instead, marketers typically begin tracking lead time from the moment the team’s marketing owner approves a work item from the backlog for processing.
 In many marketing teams, this moment is signaled by the movement of work from the general backlog to the area of upcoming work, the To Do column.